 Linda has worked several businesses on her own.
-Some have been successful and she has learned a lot and made many new friends.
+Some have been successful and she has learned a lot and made enjoyed making new friends.

 I think everyone, at some time, has dreamed of being able to work for themselves.
 I know that has always been my dream, and I tried every one of these businesses, and I know it is possible to start any of them with very little cash.